Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Bounds on RSOS height

 \section{Bounds on RSOS height}

 Having introduced the minimal characterization of the RSOS process and deriving consequences for variance upper bounds, we turn to consequences of this representation for lower bounds on fluctuations, mirroring the arguments of \cite{penrose2008growth}.
-We ultimately obtain a logarithmic lower bound on the variance for RSOS surface heights, in one spatial dimension.
-Towards this, we first establish basic observations about the almost sure growth rate of the process.
+Ultimately, a logarithmic lower bound on the variance for RSOS surface heights is obtained, in one spatial dimension.
+Towards this, let us first establish basic observations about the almost sure growth rate of the process which apply in all dimensions.